Studio 39 Salon: Kansas City’s Original Blonde Specialist Salon

 Color Planning is a skill in itself.

-Generally speaking, we develop plans based around your starting level and hair performance.
+We develop plans based around your starting level and expected hair performance.
 If your hair needs more than one visit, we schedule a rest period with a specific home care routine.
 But every color situation is unique, so this level of color work must be done well the first time.
 Experts who design buildings or create large projects know the first step is developing a plan.
 Many salons lack the education or experience of knowing the importance of developing and executing a color plan.

 This is another reason corrective color is one of our most-booked services.
 We put this info out there knowing we reveal trade secrets.
-In fact, we’ve read our content on other salon sites, but if a colorist can’t articulate well what your hair specifically needs in person, they probably aren’t a “blonde specialist”.
+In fact, we’ve read our content on other salon sites, but if a colorist can’t articulate well what your hair specifically needs in person, they probably aren’t a “blonde color specialist”.

 global-blonde-before-and-after